Proportionally Representative Clustering: Fairness for the Unconstrained Setting

+\begin{lemma} Algorithm~\ref{alg:PRF-unconstrained} returns an outcome that satisfies PRF.\footnote{We note that Algorithm~\ref{alg:PRF-unconstrained} does not rely on the triangle inequality, and hence, can be applied in general semimetric spaces.
+Since the proof argument of \Cref{lemma: alg 1 sat PRF} does not use the triangle inequality, the PRF guarantee is maintained.
+The same is true of the PRF guarantee of \Cref{alg:PRF-discrete} in \Cref{Section: discrete}.
+The same cannot be said of the approximate PF guarantees of the algorithms (see \Cref{lem:3pf}), the proof arguments of which do depend on the triangle inequality.} \end{lemma}

 \begin{proof} Suppose for contradiction that the algorithm finds a set of $k$ centers $W$ that violates PRF.
 In that case, there exist a set of agents $S\subseteq \N$ of size at least $|S| \geq \ell n/k$ such that the maximum distance between pairs of agents in $S$ is $y$ but the number of locations that are within $y$ of some agent in $S$ is at most $\ell-1$.
-In that case, consider the snapshot of the algorithm when neighborhood distance $y=\max_{i,j\in S}d(i,j)$ is considered.
-At this point, $|c\in X\midd \exists i\in S \text{ s.t } d(i,c)\leq y|\leq \ell'-1$ Since agents in $\N$ have only used their weight towards selecting locations within $y$ up till this point, it follows that $\sum_{i\in S}w_i\geq \ell \frac{n}{k} - (\ell-1)\frac{n}{k}=\frac{n}{k}$.
-It follows that the agents in $S$ still have total weight at least $\frac{n}{k}$ to select one more location that is at distance at most $y$ from some agent in $S$.
+Consider the snapshot of the algorithm when neighborhood distance $y=\max_{i,j\in S}d(i,j)$ is considered.
+At this point, $|c\in X\midd \exists i\in S \text{ s.t } d(i,c)\leq y|\leq \ell-1$.
+Since agents in $\N$ have only used their weight towards selecting centers within $y$ up to this point and each selected center reduced the collective weight of $S$ by at most $n/k$, it follows that $\sum_{i\in S}w_i\geq \ell \frac{n}{k} - (\ell-1)\frac{n}{k}=\frac{n}{k}$.
+Therefore, the agents in $S$ still have total weight at least $n/k$ to select one more location that is a distance of at most $y$ from some agent in $S$.
 Hence, at this stage, when the neighborhood distance is $y$, the algorithm would have selected at least one more center within distance $y$ than in the outcome $W$. \end{proof}

+Lemma~\ref{lemma: alg 1 sat PRF} implies guaranteed existence of an outcome satisfying our axiom, which was one of our goals in devising PRF.
+In conjunction with Proposition~\ref{prop:approx_pf_unconstrained}, the lemma also gives us that the outcome returned by Algorithm~\ref{alg:PRF-unconstrained} is $\frac{1}{2}(3+\sqrt{17})$-PF.
+This is noteworthy as it establishes Algorithm~\ref{alg:PRF-unconstrained} as the first known polynomial-time approximation algorithm for PF on general metric spaces in the unconstrained setting.
+As we will show next, Algorithm~\ref{alg:PRF-unconstrained} actually provides the stronger guarantee of $3$-PF.